 Knott’s Berry Farm

-Disneyland California is going to be busy but if you have out of town guest they are going to want to go.
-Best Savings are with a CityPASS that also gets you admission to SeaWorld® San Diego and LEGOLAND® California.
-A must do for tourists but locals may want to wait until the holiday is over.
+Disneyland California is going to be busy, but if you have out of town guests, they are going to want to go.
+Best Savings are with multi-day passes.
+Don’t expect too much of a discount.
+A trip to Disneyland is going to cost a lot of money.

-Pirates Dinner Adventure is an entertaining show for a family adventure, date night or visiting relatives.
+Pirates Dinner Adventure is an entertaining show for a family adventure, date night, or visiting relatives.
 Pirate’s Dinner Adventure Discounts Starting at $34.
 With our discount tickets and you will have money left to visit Knott’s.
-This is an all-new show so if you have not been in a while its worth a second visit.

-Adventure City give this little amusement park a try if you have younger children and you’re on a budget.
-Rides are geared towards kids up to about ten years old with even a few mom and dad can hop on.
-An all-day ticket will not set you back a lot and your kids will have a blast.
+Adventure City gives this little amusement park a try if you have younger children, and you’re on a budget.
+Rides are geared towards kids up to about ten years old, with even a few moms, and dad can hop on.
+An all-day ticket will not set you back a lot, and your kids will have a blast.

 Laguna Beach Sawdust Art Festival Winter Fantasy.
 This annual event is not your typical gathering of local arts and crafts artisans.
-What makes it really unique, is that each booth is hand built and manned by the artist themselves.
+What makes it unique is that each booth is hand-built.

 Top 10 Orange County Thanksgiving Day Trips

 Irvine Regional Park offers something for everybody in your family.
-The Orange County Zoo, Irvine Park Railroad, two lakes, bike trails, hiking trails, play areas and picnic spots.
-As you can see there is more than enough to keep you busy for a day and it only cost a few dollars for a whole day of fun.
+The Orange County Zoo, Irvine Park Railroad, two lakes, bike trails, hiking trails, play areas, and picnic spots.
+As you can see, there is more than enough to keep you busy for a day, and it only costs a few dollars for a whole day of fun.

 Laguna Beach features seven miles of beautiful coastline is the main draw.
 Countless outdoor activities and a flourishing arts scene, it’s no wonder that Laguna Beach has been a favorite destination for Southern Californians and other travelers in-the-know.